gcripert/DA2_Final_Project/README.md

-# DA2_Final_Project
+# Data Analysis 2 Final Project: Customer Trends in Fashion Retail

 ### Project Overview

 This is my final project for Code Louisville's Data Analysis track, ending summer 2023.
-I will be delving into some data sets from a competition hosted by retail fashion brand H&M last year.
-All relevant data can be found at a.
-My objective is to examine trends in customer purchasing history across age groups.
+I will be delving into some data sets from the clothing retail company H&M. The sets contain two years of data including customer transaction history, customer demographics, and articles purchased.
+My objective is to clean and combine the data into a more easily readable format, then identify and interpret trends in customer purchases over time.
+As the second largest international clothing retailer, I am particularly interested in examining how well H&M's target age demographic aligns with actual purchases.
+Furthermore, I would like to determine the average spending for each given age group.
 A visualization of these results can be viewed on my Tableau Pubilc [profile](https://public.tableau.com/views/FashionData/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ### Data Download